 - Click the agent transfer dialog.
 It will show that the ‘Agent skill id is not set.'

 Go to Settings.
 Select Advanced and enter the Skill ID obtained earlier.
-Then click
+Then click .

-Create a Matching Engagement
+Step 3: Create a Matching Engagement

-- Go to the Campaign Builder
+- Go to Engage > Campaign Builder from the left navigation menu.

 - Fill in the following values and select Add Engagement > Web.